- Many of the highest ridges in Missouri lie along the Ozark Plateau.

 Can You Drive to Taum Sauk Mountain?

 Arcadia and Ironton are the closest towns to Taum Sauk Mountain.
 From Arcadia, it’s about a 15-minute drive up to the top of the ridge.
-Along the way, you’ll enjoy beautiful forests and a wide variety of flora and fauna, including deer, rabbits, and birds.
+Along the way, you’ll enjoy beautiful forests and a wide variety of flora and fauna.
+Some of the animals that can be found in and around the area include deer, rabbits, bear, turtles, snakes and birds.

 Things to Do Near Taum Sauk Mountain